morabah/health-7/PROJECT_REFERENCE.md

 This fix ensures the cache system initializes properly and prevents runtime errors that were occurring during application startup, particularly in the browser environment.

+### Fixed enhancedCache Reference Issues (May 2024)

+We've fixed another critical issue related to the `enhancedCache` object being undefined when accessed:

+1. **Identified Issue**
+   - Error `TypeError: Cannot read properties of undefined (reading 'get')` in Navbar.tsx
+   - `enhancedCache` was imported incorrectly as a named import but exported as default
+   - Missing null checks when accessing enhancedCache methods

+2. **Solution Implemented**
+   - Changed the import in components from `import { enhancedCache, CacheCategory } from '@/lib/cacheManager'` to `import enhancedCache, { CacheCategory } from '@/lib/cacheManager'`
+   - Added optional chaining (`?.`) to all enhancedCache method calls to safely handle undefined cases
+   - Updated files:
+     - src/components/layout/Navbar.tsx
+     - src/components/ui/NotificationBell.tsx

+3. **Implementation Benefits**
+   - Fixed runtime errors that were preventing the application from loading properly
+   - Improved code resilience with optional chaining
+   - Better handling of initialization order between components
+   - More robust error prevention for cache access

+This fix ensures that components gracefully handle cases where the enhancedCache might not be fully initialized when accessed, preventing the application from crashing.

 ## Linting and TypeScript Fixes

 We've fixed several issues with TypeScript typings and linter errors: